zfchenUnique/WSSTG/README.md

 # Weakly-Supervised Spatio-Temporally Grounding Natural Sentence in Video

 This repo contains the main baselines of VID-sentence dataset introduced in WSSTG.
-Please refer our paper and the repo for the information of VID-sentence dataset.
+Please refer to [our paper](https://arxiv.org/abs/1906.02549) and the [repo](https://github.com/JeffCHEN2017/VID-sentence-private) for the information of VID-sentence dataset.

 ### Task